Technical Analysis of "The Double-Edged Sword of iframe and window.open"

 Mitigation: - Use the

-can also be used to control which domains can embed the page. -
+X-Frame-OptionsHTTP header to prevent the page from being embedded in a frame. - TheContent-Security-Policy(CSP) directiveframe-ancestors 'none';can also be used to control which domains can embed the page. -

 Cross-Origin Information Leakage: If an iframe is allowed to embed cross-origin content, it can potentially leak information or interact with the parent document in unintended ways.